toku-sa-n/zsh-dot-up/README.md

 ## Usage

 Just type `...`, `....`, `.....`, etc., in your terminal.
 You'll see the destination directory below the command line.
+Pressing the Enter key will navigate to the directory.

 ![Screenshot](images/screenshot.png)